Monday 24 June 2024 - Project Specification

 Scope

-The review evaluates the effectiveness of arrangements for the development, oversight, management and evaluation of grants and subsidies awarded to third parties.
+• the effectiveness of the States’ overall arrangements for the development, oversight, management and evaluation of grants and subsidies awarded to third parties; and

-The review will evaluate arrangements across a sample of departments and a sample of grants and subsidies schemes.
-The samples will include, but not be limited to, the Economy Department, the Children, Young People, Education and Skills Department and the Office of the Chief Executive.
+The audit considered arrangements across a sample of departments and a sample of grants and subsidies schemes.
+The samples were selected from the Department for the Economy, the Children, Young People, Education and Skills

 eurora